Blog / PCB Thickness | Standard PCB Thicknesses and Typical PCB Sizes

 PCBs come in various thicknesses, often depending on the specific PCB design and application.
 While the PCB standard thickness is most commonly used, it’s helpful to know the various PCB thicknesses and why thinner or thicker PCBs are chosen instead.

-At OurPCB, we can design and manufacture printed circuit boards of varying dimensions, including custom-designed thicknesses.
+At OurPCB, we can design and manufacture custom printed circuit boards of varying dimensions, including custom-designed thicknesses.
 Whatever your PCB needs, we can help you create the perfect board.

 What is the Standard PCB Thickness?